Managing Data Loss Protection (DLP) Alerts

 Questions

-• What is Data Loss Protection (DLP) and why is Bowdoin using it?
+• What is Data Loss Prevention (DLP) and why does Bowdoin use it?

 • What sensitive data does DLP detect and protect?

-• What applications or services does DLP work in?
+• What Microsoft 365 applications does DLP work in?

-• What happens if I try to share sensitive data to people outside of Bowdoin?
+• What happens if I try to share sensitive data with people outside of Bowdoin?

 • How do I share documents safely or get help if what I'm sharing is blocked?